scionassociation/scion-overview_I-D/draft-dekater-panrg-scion-overview.md

 ### Path Exploration

 Path exploration is the process where an AS discovers paths to other ASes.
 In SCION, this process is referred to as **beaconing**.
 This section gives a high level explanation of the SCION beaconing process.
-(For a detailed description of the path exploration process, see the chapter "Path Exploration or Beaconing" in {{I-D.dekater-scion-controlplane}}.)

 In SCION, the *control service* of each AS is responsible for the beaconing process.
 The control service generates, receives, and propagates so-called **path-segment construction beacons (PCBs)** on a regular basis, to iteratively construct path segments.
 PCBs contain topology and authentication information, and can also include additional metadata that helps with path management and selection.
 The beaconing process itself is divided into routing processes on two levels, where *inter*-ISD or core beaconing is based on the (selective) sending of PCBs without a defined direction, and *intra*-ISD beaconing on top-to-bottom propagation.